 In addition, a "404 - Not Found" can be returned from any endpoint that takes a URL parameter that does not exist, or any incorrect URL.
 A "500 - Internal Server Error" can be returned at any time from any endpoint in case of failures in the service.
 Any endpoint can also return "429 - Too Many Requests" as documented in the Rate Limits section.

-The Events and Profiles APIs, which are in early access, let you specify an idempotency key that allows the user to retry an API request without the risk of creating duplicate records.
+The Events API lets you specify an idempotency key that allows the user to retry an API request without the risk of creating duplicate records.
 For example, if a button click in your app triggers a request to the

-POST /api/sunshine/events endpoint, you can use the idempotency key to prevent subsequent clicks from creating duplicate event records.
+POST /api/v2/user_profiles/events endpoint, you can use the idempotency key to prevent subsequent clicks from creating duplicate event records.

 To specify an idempotency key with a request, provide the header "X-Idempotency-Key: key_value" with your request.
 The key can be any string with a length less than or equal to 48.

-The following Events and Profiles API paths accept idempotency keys:
+The following Events API path accepts idempotency keys: